 - a) The superintendent would make a determination as to whether or not students should be transported home.
 If transportation could potentially be unsafe, then the media would be contacted to inform parents regarding the students' change of venue and any other pertinent information.
-If transportation of students is deemed to be safe, then the emergency early release procedure would be enacted and applied to the relocation venues.

-- b) If students are to be released for transport home, walking students will be released first.
+If transportation of students is deemed to be safe, then the emergency early release procedure would be enacted and applied to the relocation venues. - b) If students are to be released for transport home, walking students will be released first.
 Bus students will board busses on a bus-by-bus basis.
 K-6 students will load first; 7-12 students will load 2nd.
-Students will be released to the busses by bus groups in the following sequence:

-- 1. 98

-- 2. 90

-- 3. 96

-- 4. 100

-- 5. 94

-- 6. 101

-- 7. 93

-- 8. 97

-- 9. 102

-- 4) Evacuation (Actual Emergency / Not a Drill) When it becomes necessary to legitimately evacuate the building for an emergency, the following procedures will apply:

-- a) Leave classroom with students and exit the building as in the case of a fire drill.
+Students will be released to the busses by bus groups. - 4) Evacuation (Actual Emergency / Not a Drill) When it becomes necessary to legitimately evacuate the building for an emergency, the following procedures will apply: - Leave classroom with students and exit the building as in the case of a fire drill.
 Wait for the command to relocate to a remote site.
-Once the command has been issued, proceed.

-- b) The superintendent or principal (or their respective clerical staff as deemed appropriate) will immediately notify the Fire Department, Delaware County Sheriff's Department and the New York State Police.

-- c) The superintendent's secretary will also notify the transportation supervisor.
+Once the command has been issued, proceed. - b) The superintendent or principal (or their respective clerical staff as deemed appropriate) will immediately notify the Fire Department, Delaware County Sheriff's Department and the New York State Police. - c) The superintendent's secretary will also notify the transportation supervisor.
 In turn, (s)he will notify drivers.
 Bus drivers will be expected to assemble at the bus garage to await orders to transport students home.
-If and when the transport decision is made, the buses will pick up students as outlined in Section H below.

-- d) All local students who will be dismissed from the evacuation sites are to be directed to return directly home.
-Students with driving privileges will remain at the fire department until a decision has been made to release them.

-- 5) Teachers are to stay on site, with any remaining students, until all students have been dismissed.
+If and when the transport decision is made, the buses will pick up students as outlined in Section H below. - d) All local students who will be dismissed from the evacuation sites are to be directed to return directly home.
+Students with driving privileges will remain at the fire department until a decision has been made to release them. - 5) Teachers are to stay on site, with any remaining students, until all students have been dismissed.